Y-Chao/Y-Chao/README.md

 ### Hi there 👋
+**As curious as a cat.**
+- 🔭 I’m currently studing as a PhD candidate at Fudan university, shanghai, China.
+- 🌱 I’m currently learning anything insteresting, including but not limited to nano-materials, DFT, computer sciences ...
+- 🤔 I’m looking for positions in materials simulation, catalytic reactor design, and electrochemical research ...

 <!--
 **Y-Chao/Y-Chao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.